inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 module in the simulation.
 The :ned:`PacketDropVisualizer` module indicates packet drops by displaying an animation effect at the node where the packet drop occurs.
-In the animation, a packet icon gets thrown out from the node icon, and fades away.
+In the animation, a packet icon gets thrown out from the node icon and fades away.

 The visualization of packet drops can be enabled with the visualizer's :par:`displayPacketDrops` parameter.
 By default, all packet drops at all nodes